-We’ve barely cracked the surface with the expansive line-up of Bob’s Red Mill Gluten Free Baking Mixes (they have wheat-based ones, too).
-Thus far, we’ve just trialed the brownies and cornbread …
+We’ve barely cracked the surface with the expansive line-up of Bob’s Red Mill Gluten Free Baking Mixes!
+Along with their long line of wheat-based baking mixes – we have lots of baking to do!

 We trialed this mix in two different kitchens as the prep appeared tricky.
 The batter is SUPER thick, and even pulled one of the beaters right out of my hand mixer.
 Luckily mine was just smooth and thin enough to coax into a 13 x 9 inch baking pan, though I wasn’t able to get it to completely touch those corners (our other tester ended up using a smaller pan, so they took longer to bake).